 Using my Kreg jig once again I predrilled some pocket holes so the support pieces can attach.

 I also predrilled some pocket holes on the sides of the support pieces to secure this directly into my laundry tower and wall to add extra strength and stability (below is pictured 6 support pieces, three for each shelf).

-Using my Kreg KHC-PREMIUM Face Clamp“>Kreg Jig Clamp the clamp allowed for brief support on the support piece to make sure it was level as I drilled in the pocket screws.
+My Kreg KHC-PREMIUM Face Clamp allowed for brief support on the support piece to make sure it was level as I drilled in the pocket screws.

 Once all three support pieces are attached its time to secure the top plywood.

 The 1/2″ plywood was cut on my table saw to fit at a depth of 10 1/2″ and a width of 32″

 (the plywood is cut to sit flush with the common board support pieces like shown below)